 Market Sector Update

-The opinions expressed in this commentary are those of the Portfolio's manager and are current through March 31, 2014.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

-Risk Factors.
+Risk factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 Fixed-income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
 The lower-rated securities in which the Fund may invest may carry greater risk of nonpayment of interest or principal than higher-rated bonds.
-In addition to the risks typically associated with f xed-income securities, loan participations in which the Fund may invest carry other risks, including the risk of insolvency i of the lending bank or other intermediary.
+In addition to the risks typically associated with fixed-income securities, loan participations in which the Fund may invest carry other risks, including the risk of insolvency of the lending bank or other intermediary.
 Loan participations may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
 Dividend-paying investments may not experience the same price appreciation as non-dividend-paying instruments.
 Dividend-issuing companies may choose not to pay a dividend, or it dividend may be less than what is anticipated.
 The value of a security believed by the Fund’s manager to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Not all funds or fund classes may be offered at all broker/dealers.
 These and other risks are more fully described in the Fund’s prospectus.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.